nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Customer**: Customer refers to someone whom the user receives an order from
 * **Order**: Order refers to the customers' orders the user accepts
 * **Task**: Task refers to any to-dos the user may have, it need not be related to suppliers or orders (For instance, it can be about tidying inventory)
-* **Menu Item**: Menu Item refers to any inventory/ stock that the user is selling to customers.
+* **Menu Item**: Menu Item refers to any inventory/ stock that the user is selling to customers
 * **Tag**: Tags are associated with suppliers, users can tag the supplier with any keyword they want, number of tags are not restricted
-* **Status**: Statuses are associated with tasks and orders, one entry of task/order can only have one status and the type of status that can be added is restricted
+* **Status**: Statuses are associated with tasks and orders, one entry of task/order can only have one status and the type of status that can be added is restricted <br><br>

 --------------------------------------------------------------------------------------------------------------------